 Windows and Roof Daylighting

 Windows and roof daylighting are in many ways the most complex and therefore, the most critically important, functioning to provide: very good airtightness, high insulation values, thermal comfort, passive heat gains and visual connection, all in a predictable balance.
 Windows are fully integrated into the thermal enclosure.
 A poorly performing window or skylight can counteract all the good work done to the enclosure elsewhere.
 On the other hand, very good quality windows and skylights can actually enhance and make more economical the rest of the work of the enclosure – lowering insulation level requirements for example – in a more predictable manner.
 475 is happy to provide the only simulated double-hung PHI certified window, Victoria by BEWISO, as well as unit skylights and glass roofs by Lamilux.
 We also offer Passive House compatible flat roof unit skylights by Lamilux and pitched roof skylights by Fakro.
-(Related and coming soon, we’ll have PHI certified attic ladder hatches by WIPPRO – on our website in early 2017.)

 For critical components specify high-quality materials.